JohnEffo/MonoBuild/doc-site/content/_index.md

 * Don't want to release the site because of a change in utilities no problem you can configure that.
 * Don't want to release if a Markdown file changes no problem you can configure that
-* Only want to release the site if a change happens in Service B/Contracts, not problem we can configure that.
+* Don't want to release site if for any changes in ServiceB unless it is the contracts directory, not problem we can configure that.
 * Don't use C# or F#, no problem you can configure your dependencies manually, or drop a PR to [the repo](https://github.com/JohnEffo/MonoBuild) the code for we use for a [C# project file](https://github.com/JohnEffo/MonoBuild/blob/main/src/MonoBuild.Core/ProjDependencyExtractor.cs) is pretty simple.